They may be tiny, but fleas can be a big problem for your dog. Left untreated, they can make your dog seriously ill.

-Although we may think our dogs get fleas from other dogs, it is actually more common for them to pick up fleas from the local environment.
+Although we may think our dogs get fleas from contact with other dogs, it is actually more common for them to pick up fleas from the local environment.

-Environments rich in fleas can be found anywhere, the park, a friend’s house or wherever there is a likelihood of rabbits and foxes.
+Environments rich in fleas can be found anywhere, in your home and yard, the park, a friend’s house, or wherever there is a likelihood of rabbits and foxes.

-If you have a dog that likes to hunt and has a habit of sticking their head deep into burrows looking for rabbits or similar; then you may get more than you bargained for when they pop their head back out again!
+If you have a dog that likes to hunt and has a habit of sticking its head deep into burrows looking for rabbits or similar, then you may get more than you bargained for when they pop its head back out again!

-As it can take up to 3 months to fully clear a flea infestation, prevention is the much better option than trying to treat a dog that is already teeming with fleas.
+As it can take up to 3 months to fully clear a flea infestation, preventative measures are a much better option than trying to treat a dog that is already teeming with fleas.

 How do fleas affect my dog?